Shorthand for Thought: Compressing LLM Reasoning via Entropy-Guided Supertokens: Introduction

-Our contributions are: \begin{enumerate} \item A \textbf{simple, model-agnostic pipeline} for reasoning compression requiring only BPE-based supertoken derivation and supervised fine-tuning. \item An \textbf{information-theoretic analysis} of reasoning traces via the structural/organic decomposition, showing that supertokens predominantly capture low-entropy structural patterns. \item \textbf{8.1\% reasoning compression with no statistically significant accuracy loss} across three model families and five benchmarks, with evidence that supertokens double as \textbf{interpretable reasoning-structure annotations} exposing qualitative differences between correct and incorrect reasoning. \end{enumerate}
+Our contributions are: \begin{enumerate} \item A \textbf{simple, model-agnostic pipeline} for reasoning compression requiring only BPE-based supertoken derivation and supervised fine-tuning. \item An \textbf{information-theoretic analysis} of reasoning traces via the structural/organic decomposition, showing that supertokens predominantly capture low-entropy structural patterns. \item \textbf{8.1\% reasoning compression with accuracy equivalent or inconclusive at $\pm 2$~pp on 13/15 model--benchmark cells} (TOST; 11/15 inconclusive, predominantly AIME; 2/15 non-equivalent on DS-R1-Llama / MATH-500 and OlympiadBench) across three model families and five benchmarks, with evidence that learned supertokens align with interpretable reasoning idioms, enabling a descriptive structural analysis of correct and incorrect reasoning traces.